adrianRiobo/k8s-pki/README.md

 in this case extensions included in the csr are copied to the certificate.
 So no extensions file should be provided to the issuer.

+For etcd cluster communication two types of certificates are generated: peer and server.
+They both have same information, even same CN, this may lead to errors.
+This should be take into account.
+In this solution ca conf includes: unique_subject = no which allows certificates with equal CN.

 # Flow

 ## Kubelet config files